 - Dealing with changes in your consciousness and your sensitivity can be challenging.

-- Some people experience mild nausea.
-Ginger can then help with that.
+- Mild nausea.
+Ginger can then help with that